Veerabhadran Ramanathan: Project Surya

 In March 2007, Ramanathan wrote a white paper with Balakrishnan on a potential project that will reduce air pollution and global warming.
 Project Surya, which means Sun in Sanskrit, will use inexpensive solar cookers in rural India, and document the reductions in carbon dioxide and soot emissions.
 The byproducts of biofuel cooking and biomass burning are significant contributors to global warming, and the expanded use of renewable energy is expected to decrease their effects.

 The burning of solid fuels causes substantial health risks as well.
 An estimated 440,000 deaths per year are attributed to unsanitary food preparation techniques due to aerosol exposure.
 Over 3 billion people cook and heat their home by burning biomass such as wood and feces.
 The project, costing an estimated $4.5 million, will buy 3,500 cookers and impact up to 15,000 people.
 As of November 2008, the project has not been funded.

 Project Surya was soft launched in March 2009.
-Each household in the village of Khairatpur, Uttar Pradesh received a biomass cook stoves and a solar lamp.
+Each household in the village of Khairatpur, Uttar Pradesh received a biomass cook stove and a solar lamp.
 Surya has since received $150,000 in funding from UNEP.

 Honors and awards

 Ramanathan is an ISI highly cited researcher.
 He is a fellow of the American Association for the Advancement of Science, American Meteorological Society and American Geophysical Union.
 He became a member of the American Academy of Arts and Sciences in 1995.
 In 1995, the Royal Netherlands Academy of Arts and Sciences awarded him the Buys Ballot Medal.
 In 2002, he was awarded the Carl-Gustaf Rossby Research Medal, "... for fundamental insights into the radiative roles of clouds, aerosols and key gases in the Earth's climate system."
 He was elected a member of the US National Academy of Sciences in 2002 "... for fundamental contributions to our modern understanding of global climate change and human impacts on climate and environment", an Academician of the Pontifical Academy of Sciences in 2004, a member the American Philosophical Society in 2006, and a member of the Royal Swedish Academy of Sciences in 2008.

 Also, Veerabhadran Ramanathan has been bestowed with the BBVA Foundation Frontiers of Knowledge Award 2015 in the Climate Change category for discovering that human-produced gases and pollutants other than have a huge power to alter the Earth's climate, and that by acting on them it is possible to make a short-term dent on the rate of global warming.
 He received the prestigious Tang Prize for Sustainable Development in 2018.
 He was awarded the 90th annual Mendel Medal by Villanova University in 2018 for his work on climate change.
 Ramanathan is the recipient of the Lifetime Achievement Award (Champions of the Earth) in 2013.
-For 2024 he was awarded the Grande Médaille of the Académie des sciences (France).
+For 2024 he was awarded the Grande Médaille of the Académie des sciences (France) and for 2026 the Crafoord Prize in Geosciences.